Champion S. Chase: Nebraska

 After mustering out of the Army in 1866, Chase moved to Omaha, in the Nebraska Territory, and resumed his law practice.
 He also became an investor in the incorporation of the Omaha Street Railway Co.
-In 1867, Nebraska would be admitted to the Union as the 37th state, and in the state's first general election, Chase was elected to a two-year term as the first Attorney General of Nebraska.
+In 1867, Nebraska would be admitted to the Union as the 37th state, and in that same year, Chase was appointed by Nebraska Governor David Butler to a two-year term as the first Attorney General of Nebraska.

-In 1869, he was appointed to a six-year term as regent of the State University of Nebraska, by Governor David Butler.
+In 1869, he was appointed to a six-year term as regent of the State University of Nebraska, also by Governor David Butler.

 Chase was elected Mayor of Omaha in 1874, after losing an earlier attempt.
 He was re-elected in 1875 to a two-year term—this was the first term after Omaha's mayoralty was changed by statute from a one-year term to a two-year term.
 He was elected to two additional two-year terms in 1879 and 1883, but was impeached and removed from office in June 1884, due to drunkenness impairing his abilities.
 His wife Mary died to cancer in 1882 and many think this may have contributed to his ill health.
 Chase later launched quo warranto proceedings in 1887 stating that he had been illegally removed from office, and was unlawfully deprived of the salary of the mayor.
 The jury rendered a verdict in his favor which gave him some measure of closure.

-During his terms as Mayor it was recorded of him as having "favoured extensive public improvements" such as parks and boulevards, and direct and gravitational powered waterworks.
+During his terms as mayor it was recorded of him as having "favoured extensive public improvements" such as parks and boulevards, and direct and gravitational powered waterworks.
 As mayor, Colonel Chase received and officially entertained a large number of distinguished people—Kalākaua, King of Hawai'i; Peter II, Emperor of Brazil; the Governor General of Canada; U.S. President and Mrs. Rutherford B. Hayes; President and Mrs. Ulysses S. Grant; Generals William Tecumseh Sherman, Philip Sheridan, George Armstrong Custer, and others.

 In 1871, he was elected Grand Senior Warden in the Nebraska Commandery of Knights Templar.
 In 1886, he was unanimously chosen president of the Nebraska State Humane Society.

 Champion Chase was identified as being past commander of the U.S. Grant Post of the Grand Army of the Republic and the Sons of the American Revolution.
-In 1891 he was an organiser of the Omaha Real Estate Owner's Association.
+In 1891 he was an organizer of the Omaha Real Estate Owners Association.
 He was selected as the chairman of the International Pan-Republic Congress on Plan and Scope in the mid 1890s.
-He was appointed a Collector of Customs for the Port of Omaha and held that office until his death in 1898.
+He was appointed a collector of customs for the Port of Omaha and held that office until his death in 1898.